 Lay the bell pepper flat on its side and remove the top (stem end) of the bell pepper.
 Save the intact top as a 'lid' if you like.

-Trim a very small amount of pepper off the bottom, to 'flatten' it out and prevent it from wobbling or falling over when stuffed.
-Remove only enough to create a flat base, not enough to create a hole in the bottom of the pepper.
+Trim a very small amount of pepper off the bottom to 'flatten' it out and prevent it from wobbling or falling over when being stuffed.
+Remove only enough to create a flat base, careful not to create a hole in the bottom of the pepper.

 Slide your knife along the inside walls of the pepper to remove the core.
-Discard the core, and stuff the hollow pepper with whatever filling you wish!
+Discard the core, and stuff the hollow pepper with a filling of your choice!

 Recipe